Tata Institute of Fundamental Research

 (d) The thesis be rejected.

 The report of the examiners will be considered by the Subject Board, which will announce a Panel of Examiners for the viva voce examination.
-This panel will include at least one of the external examiners, and the thesis advisor.
-The examination will be preceded by an open thesis seminar.
+This panel will include at least one of the external examiners, and the thesis supervisor.
+The examination will include an open thesis seminar.